daniel-de-oliveira-souza/nytimes_bestsellers/README.md

 Creating a airflow tag that will programmatically fetch the latest list of Combined Print & E-Book Fiction and Combined Print & E-Book Nonfiction through NYTimes Books API daily and send the results to some email recipients once every week or whenever the list gets updated.

+## Instructions

+### 1- Make sure you have Docker Compose installed in your machine.

+#### Where to get Docker Compose
+Windows and macOS
+Docker Compose is included in Docker Desktop for Windows and macOS.

+Linux
+You can download Docker Compose binaries from the release page on this repository.

+Using pip
+If your platform is not supported, you can download Docker Compose using pip:

+pip install docker-compose

+### 2- Access the folder airflow-docker and do:
+docker-compose up airflow-init

 ## Add-Ons

 An admin can manually trigger the dag so additional recipients can receive the latest list by passing their email addresses through airflow dag configuration json.